Beaches Near Madrid: Best Coastal Day Trips from the Capital

 7. La Malvarrosa Beach, Valencia

-For those looking for a coastal beach, the closest beaches to Madrid are in Valencia.
-With a direct high-speed rail between Madrid and Valencia, it is possible to visit one of these beaches for a day trip.
+For those looking for a coastal beach from Madrid, the closest beaches to Madrid are in Valencia.
+With a direct high-speed rail between Madrid and Valencia, it is possible to visit one of these beaches for a day trip from Madrid.

 La Malvarossa Beach is one of Valencia’s most beautiful, and one of my favourites.
 The beach is famous for its fine golden sand which stretches for a kilometre and a half.
 With so much space, there is plenty of room for sunbathing, beach games and swimming.
 You won’t need to arrive early as there is space for everyone.